 Primary roads are maintained and improved by the Road Commission of Kalamazoo County (RCKC) at their expense.
 Local roads in the Township are also maintained and improved by the RCKC but the cost is shared by the Township.
 Local Road Participation Funds (PAR) Funds are dedicated by the RCKC to be used in the Townships of Kalamazoo County based on the amount of road mileage.
 The PAR Funds must be matched locally, however, to be used.
 The Township has traditionally over matched the available funds.
-With the road millage, the Township is committing \$800,000 in 2020 to the maintenance and improvement of local roads.
-Approximately seven miles of local roads can be addressed in a typical year with the millage. \\ As of October 2019, the Township may not be able to levy the road millage in 2020 due to action by Kalamazoo County Commission; this decision may be appealed and effect both 2020 and future years of this CIP. \\
+With the use of general fund money, the Township is committing \$235,000 in 2021 to the maintenance and improvement of local roads.
+Approximately nine miles of local roads can be addressed in a typical year.